 Should Healthcare Organizations Use Social Media?

-Social media is the process of people using online tools and platforms to share content and information through conversation and communication.
-It may be the most important change in the way we communicate since Johannes Gutenberg invented the printing press in 1440.
+Social media is the process of people using online tools and platforms to share content and information.
+It is drastically changing the way we communicate and you should not underestimate its ability to work for or against your organization.

-You cannot afford to take a “wait-and-see” approach or you may soon find yourself trying to catch up with competitors.
-Even if you do not currently have an active social media presence, your employees and customers are already using social media.
-Start now, start small and measure progress.
-Take precautions: develop a policy to govern your employees’ use of social media.
-Also use social media to monitor, enhance and protect your brand/reputation.
+In considering what to do with and about social media, healthcare organizations cannot afford to take a “wait-and-see” approach or you may soon find yourself playing catch up with competitors.
+Even if you do not currently have an active social media presence, your employees and customers are already using social media and may be sharing information about you.